kkauder/eic.github.io/_computing/catalog.md

 #### MC Data

-This page is under development and will contain information about the MC data sets created by the EIC community.
+This page is under development and will contain information about the MC data sets created by the EIC community.​
-​